ARCTIC: A Dataset for Dexterous Bimanual Hand-Object Manipulation: Related Work

-\myparagraph{Contact detection} Contact has been shown important for: pose taxonomies \cite{dillmann2005grasp,Feix_GRASP_2016,kamakura1980grasp}, pose estimation \cite{grady2021contactopt,hampali2020honnotate,RealtimeHO_ECCV2016,Tsoli2018deformable,tzionas2016articulated,Yang_2021_CPF,hasson2019obman}, in-hand scanning \cite{Tzionas2015inhand,zhang2021inhand}, grasp synthesis \cite{grady2021contactopt,karunratanakul2020graspField,grab,Yang_2021_CPF}.
-Many methods \cite{grady2021contactopt,hampali2020honnotate,RealtimeHO_ECCV2016,Tsoli2018deformable,tzionas2016articulated} use the proximity between the \threeD hand and object meshes to estimate contacts and regularize pose estimation based on these.
+\myparagraph{Human-object contact detection} Contact has been shown important for: pose taxonomies \cite{dillmann2005grasp,Feix_GRASP_2016,kamakura1980grasp}, pose estimation \cite{grady2021contactopt,hampali2020honnotate,RealtimeHO_ECCV2016,Tsoli2018deformable,tzionas2016articulated,Yang_2021_CPF,hasson2019obman}, in-hand scanning \cite{Tzionas2015inhand,zhang2021inhand}, and grasp synthesis \cite{grady2021contactopt,karunratanakul2020graspField,grab,Yang_2021_CPF}.
+Many methods \cite{grady2021contactopt,hampali2020honnotate,RealtimeHO_ECCV2016,Tsoli2018deformable,tzionas2016articulated} use the proximity between the \threeD hand/body and object meshes to estimate contacts and regularize pose estimation based on these.
 Three main categories for contact estimation exist: 1) directly from meshes; 2) on the image pixel space from \rgb images; 3) binary contact in \threeD space from \rgb images.
-Grady \etal~\cite{grady2021contactopt} use off-the-shelf regressors to estimate grasping hand and object meshes.
-They use these meshes to predict contacts on the objects provided by \cite{contactpose_2020}, and use contacts to refine the grasp.
-Narasimhaswamy \etal~\cite{narasimhaswamy2020detecting} infer bounding boxes for all depicted hands in contact on the input \rgb image.
-Fang \etal~\cite{fang2018demo2vec} take an \rgb video and infer interaction heatmaps on a separate image of the object.
+Grady \etal~\cite{grady2021contactopt} take off-the-shelf regressors to estimate grasping hand and object meshes, use these meshes to predict contacts on the objects provided by~\cite{contactpose_2020}, and leverage contacts to refine the grasp.
+Their recent dataset~\cite{grady2022pressurevision} contains both contact and pressure between a hand and a flat sensor surface.
+Tripathi \etal~\cite{tripathi2023ipman} infer pressure from body-scene contact.
+Narasimhaswamy \etal~\cite{narasimhaswamy2020detecting} and Shan \etal~\cite{shan2020contact} infer bounding boxes for hands in contact on the input \rgb image.
+Chen \etal~\cite{chen2023hot} infer human-scene contact on pixels.
 Rogez \etal~\cite{Rogez2015everyday} learn to infer contacts from the image using synthetic data, while Pham \etal~\cite{pham2018pami} use real contact data captured with instrumented objects.
-Unlike others, \ccite{Rogez2015everyday,pham2018pami} estimate \threeD binary contact from \rgb images but the former suffers from generalizing to real images and the latter uses a classical approach due to the limited amount of data.
-In contrast, our task in interaction field estimation goes beyond binary contact by using a CNN-based approach and learning from our large dataset.
-In fact, we consider a richer and harder task: the estimation of dense relative distances between hands and objects.
+Unlike others, \ccite{Rogez2015everyday} and~\cite{pham2018pami} estimate \threeD binary contact from \rgb images but the former does not generalize well to real images and the latter uses a classical approach due to the limited amount of data.
+BSTRO estimates contact on the 3D body from an image but does not estimate 3D hand or object pose \cite{huang2022rich}.
+Hi4D~\cite{yin2023hi4d} provides \groundtruth contact for close human interaction.
+In contrast, our task of interaction field estimation goes beyond binary contact to model the dense relative distances between hands and objects.
+Thanks to our dexterous manipulation, \datasetname contains fast changing hand-object contact.